arj03/ssb-browser-demo/README.md

 ## indexes

 Backlinks & query uses flumeview-level that stores it's db in indexdb in the browser.
-These indexes are much slower in the browser.
+These indexes are slower in the browser.

 ## mcss generate css